wavefrontHQ/docs/pages/doc/2017_16_release_notes.md

 summary: Learn about new and updated features in the Wavefront 2017-16 release.
 ---

 The Wavefront 2017-16 release provides a number of UI enhancements to improve searchability of metrics and sources in dashboards.
 All AWS cloud integration types have been significantly expanded, with many new metrics, new source, event, and point tags, and a metric fetch rate configuration option.
 Webhooks have been enhanced to better handle large notification payloads and added alert tags.
+Finally, we've added 3 tutorials to help new users get started.

 - **Release numbering** - The release numbering scheme has changed from **X.Y** to **YYYY-WW** and reflects a shift to a continuous delivery release model.
 The **WW** component of the release number is the week when development on the set of features delivered in the release was completed.
 - **Dashboards**